J-Moro/TGAC_trabFinal/README.md

 ## Features

-- Accepts a graph as input in various formats (e.g., adjacency matrix, adjacency list).
+- Accepts a graph as input in the given format (specified below).
 - Implements an efficient algorithm to color the graph using at most six colors.
-- Provides visualization of the colored graph.
+- Provides a file with the color assigned to each node.

 ## Installation